omarMohamedd7/legal-platform/CHAT_TESTING_GUIDE.md

 ## Troubleshooting

+- **Empty Contacts List**: If your contacts list is empty, use the `/contacts/initialize` endpoint to create contacts
 - **No FCM Token**: If no FCM token is provided, in-app notifications will still work but push notifications won't be sent
 - **Authorization Errors**: Make sure you're using the correct token in the Authorization header
 - **403 Forbidden**: Only clients and lawyers can communicate with each other